uliska/scheme-book/scheme/procedures/lambda.md

 #<procedure #f (x)>
 ```

-We can see from the printed result that our expression *is* a procedure, but it
-may not be as obvious how that expression works.
-We can investigate this by
+The printed result (remember that the Scheme console immediately prints the
+*value* of the expression typed in) gives us three informations:  first that it
+is a *procedure* that we've created, second that it does *not* have a name (the
+`#f`) and finally the expected argument list.
+What it *doesn't* tell us is how
+the procedure creation works.
+In order to investigate this we reformat the
-reformatting the expression:
+expression:

 ```
 (lambda